RedHatInsights/config-manager/docs/dev-setup.md

 ## Usage

 ### Run dependent services
-Use below command to start kafka, cloud-connector, playbook-dispatcher and other dependent services.
+Use below command to start kafka, cloud-connector and other dependent services.

 ```bash
 cd scripts